mouldit/mouldit/README.md

  <li>Add one to list</li>
  <li>Remove one from list</li>
 </ul>
 All these actions represent either a query or a mutation.
 Queries are all actions that starts with 'Get'.
-All the others are mutations.
 </p>
 <h4>Queries</h4>
 <p>A query represents a get request.
 A query has five parts you can configure: